apalii/cdc/README.md

-cdc
+hcc
 ===

-Duration calls checker - it is a simple script which allows to check some calls with long duration.
+Hunged calls checker - it is a simple script which allows to check some calls with long duration.
 Script takes the following parameters :
 1) --ip/-i - IP address of the needed sip environment
 2) --duration/-d - Max allowed duration of the call